elastic/ecs/CONTRIBUTING.md

 ## How to Contribute

+There are two primary ways in which you can contribute to ECS.

+1. The [RFC process](./rfcs/README.md) is used for significant additions or breaking changes to the schema itself.
+2. For bug fixes or incremental, non-controversial additions to ECS, changes can be made directly to the ECS project and submitted as pull request.

 ### Dev Tools

-You need these tools to contribute to ECS:
+You need these tools to contribute to the ECS repo:

 * [Git](https://git-scm.com/)
 * [Python 3.6+](https://www.python.org/)